Azure/Industrial-IoT/docs/opcvault-services-overview.md

 OPC UA Global Discovery Server interface to distribute certificates and trust lists according to the Part 12 specification.
 However, as of our knowledge, this GDS server interface is not widely used yet and has yet limited functionality (Reader role).
-On demand, we will improve the experience on customer request.
+[On demand, we will improve the experience on customer request (*)](/docs/Yet-Unsupported-features).

 ## Architecture